PEESEgroup/PlantMDE/README.md

 # PlantMDE
 The repo for ``3D Plant Phenotyping from a Single Image: Generalizable Plant Monocular Depth Estimation via Dataset Mixing''.

-*We first release the PlantDepth benchmark dataset.
-The code for PlantMDE (Monocular Depth Estimation) is coming soon.*

 ---

 ## 🌱 PlantDepth Benchmark Dataset